pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 ======================
 :ref:`Page` handling is at the core of MuPDF's functionality.

-* You can render a page into a raster or vector image, optionally zooming, rotating, shifting or shearing it.
+* You can render a page into a raster or vector (SVG) image, optionally zooming, rotating, shifting or shearing it.

-* You can extract a page's text in several formats and search for strings.
+* You can extract a page's text and images in many formats and search for text strings.

 First, a page object must be created.
 This is a method of :ref:`Document`: